Unstuck Yourself.

 Where I Work

 I offer online therapy for people in Colorado and PSYPACT Participating States.
-That means you can access culturally responsive care from the safety and comfort of your own space.
+That means you can do the work from the safety and comfort of your own space.

 Areas of Specialty